Kakamotobi/Learned/Web Development/Data-Binding.md

   <img src="https://github.com/Kakamotobi/Learned/blob/main/Web%20Development/refImg/one-way-data-binding.png" alt="One-Way Data Binding Illustration" width="80%"/>
 </p>

+### Pros
+- Renders the DOM without hindrance to performance.
+- Since data flows one-way, it is easy to understand the code and debug.
+### Cons
+- You have to write code that detects change and update the View.
+  - React performs one-way data binding where the changes are passed on from parent View to child View.

 ## Two-Way Data Binding
 - Changes made on both the ends will be applied to the other end.